SAML-Toolkits/php-saml/README.md

 this case we could use the x.509 cert previously mentioned or use a new x.509
 cert: `metadata.crt` and `metadata.key`.

+Use `sp_new.crt` if you are in a key rollover process and you want to publish that x509certificate on Service Provider metadata.

 #### `extlib/` ####